trbaker/GIStandards/paper_geospatialKeywordsInStandards.md

 Documents archived included:
 - Core, Content, or Performance Standards
 - Frameworks
-- Course of study (when neither standards or frameworks were found)
+- Course or programs of study (when neither standards or frameworks were found)

 Documents not included:
 - Progressions